top of page

 But design-build only works if the team resists the urge to “figure it out later.”
 Later is when changes are most expensive.

-At Girka Design Build, we don’t pretend changes will never happen.
+At Girka Design Build, they don’t pretend changes will never happen.
 That’s unrealistic.
+What they do promise is:

 A Renovation Should Feel Managed, Not Reactive